noormuhammaddev/iModah/README.md

 ## General Information
-The google recaptcha is not implemented on static html so I did not configure that under contact form section.
+The google recaptcha does not work on local so I did not configure that under contact form section.